jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 Only after a round of the consensus protocol is successful are the changes exposed to client lookups.

+## SCP

+While consensus can be reached with many protocols, this section describes how the delegation tables can interface with an SCP implementation.

+As discussed above, updates to the delegation tables take the form of Merkle proofs along with the table change itself.
+Since SCP does not need specific knowledge of the format of these proofs, they directly form the opaque values submitted to the consensus layer.
+Once a combination of proofs are agreed to as outputs for a given slot, they are applied to the local tables state.

+Finally, {{I-D.mazieres-dinrg-scp}} requires the delegation layer to provide a _validity_ function that is applied to each input value, and a _combining function_ to compose multiple candidate values.
+For this application, the validity function must implement the logic contained in the previous section.
+The combining function can simply take the union of the valid proofs proposed by the consensus nodes, rejecting valid, duplicate updates to the same cell in favor of the most up-to-date timestamp.

 # Security Considerations